nim-lang/website/jekyll/_posts/2021-07-28-Nim-Efficient-Expressive-Elegant-Benchmarking.md

 The above Rust version with identical algorithm is not quite as fast as the Nim version; upon inspection of the produced assembler code, one sees that it is missing a Extreme Loop Unrolling loop optimization for the loop overhead (or has reversed an optimization due to Loop Strength Reduction, which is a known issue with the current LLVM backend).
 Thus, is is adding some fraction of a CPU clock cycle per eight-cull loop.

-Which language one finds most elegant is partly due to bias or willingess to adapt of an "offside rule" whitespace-significant language like Nim or the somewhat dated curly bracket code block designators/semicolon statment separators type of language such as Rust.
+Which language one finds most elegant is partly due to bias or willingness to adapt of an "offside rule" whitespace-significant language like Nim or the somewhat dated curly bracket code block designators/semicolon statement separators type of language such as Rust.

 ## Conclusion